 Provisions of our Certificate of Incorporation and Delaware law may make it more difficult for someone to acquire control of us or for our stockholders to remove existing management, and might discourage a third party from offering to acquire us, even if a change in control or in management would be beneficial to our stockholders.
 For example, our Certificate of Incorporation allows us to issue shares of preferred stock without any vote or further action by our stockholders.
 Our Board of Directors has the authority to fix and determine the relative rights and preferences of preferred stock.
-Our Board of Directors also has the authority to issue preferred stock without further stockholder approval.
+Our Board of Directors also has the authority to issue preferred stock without further stockholder approval, including large blocks of preferred stock.
 As a result, our Board of Directors could authorize the issuance of a series of preferred stock that would grant to holders the preferred right to our assets upon liquidation, the right to receive dividend payments before dividends are distributed to the holders of common stock and the right to the redemption of the shares, together with a premium, prior to the redemption of our common stock.
-In addition, our Board of Directors, without further stockholder approval, could issue large blocks of preferred stock.